magisterquis/simpledohserver/README.md

 Windows
 -------
-Should probably work with the exception of using a Unix domain socket for FastCGI.
+Should probably work.
 Feel free to send a PR.